adjtomo/pyadjoint/docs/exp_phase.rst

 .. warning::

     Please refer to the original paper [Yuan2020]_ for rigorous mathematical derivations of this misfit function.
-This documentation page only serves to summarize their results for the purpose of explaining the underlying code.

-The exponentiated phase misfit, defined in [Yuan2020]_, measures misfit using a complex-valued phase representation that is a good substitute for instantaneous-phase measurements, which suffer from phase wrapping.
+The exponentiated phase misfit, defined in [Yuan2020]_, measures misfit using a complex-valued phase representation that is a good substitute for instantaneous-phase measurements, which can suffer from phase wrapping.

-Exponentiated phase misfit measure the difference between observed and the synthetic normalized analytic signals.
+The exponentiated phase misfit measures the difference between observed and the synthetic normalized analytic signals.
 The misfit :math:`\chi(\mathbf{m})` for a given Earth model :math:`\mathbf{m}` and a single receiver and component is given by